 The area was quiet and calm, and the temperature was dropping quickly.
 I really wished I could have camped out; maybe later this year, or next summer.
 I shot a few more pictures, packed up my gear, and headed home.

-A footnote about the image above: This is an HDR blend of three exposure-bracketed images, at -1ev, 0ev, and +1ev.
+Image Note: This is an HDR blend of three exposure-bracketed images, at -1ev, 0ev, and +1ev.
 I could see the haze through my polarized sunglasses, but in the raw image, the sky looked completely blown out.
 Fortunately Lightroom was able to simulate a graduated ND filter, to expose the high cirrus and wildfire haze.